iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.3.0/report.md

 > Not able to even sign up as freezes on biometrics page.
 Ridiculous.<br> :date: __2021-05-16 13:13:38__

 > Hardly ever works properly nowadays, all i want is to order a repeat prescription.<br> :date: __2021-05-16 10:31:12__

-> Dreadful.
-It will let me in on laptop, but not on phone app.
-Wasted so much time.
-You could die waiting for the tech.
-What a dreadful state of affairs<br> :date: __2021-05-04 16:15:41__

-> overly complicated, confusing where and what to tap, biometrics usually does not work.
-Utter cr*p<br> :date: __2021-04-22 11:35:52__

-> Too buggy<br> :date: __2021-04-13 09:13:44__